 7. Decorative Elements

 Add decorative touches like arrows and stars to make your poster stand out.
-A bit of glitter glue can go a long way in catching the eye!
+A bit of glitter glue can go a long way in catching the eye.
+You can find more inspiration in our cute Valentine’s Day poster ideas.

 8. Inspirational Quotes